County Extension Faculty Positions

 What you will do:

-- Seek, secure, and manage grants, contracts, or other funding and partnership opportunities to support the FCS housing and financial management Extension programs.
+- Seek grants, contracts, or other funding and partnership opportunities to support extension programs.

-- Follow all county, UF, and IFAS Extension policies.
+- Follow all county, UF, and IFAS Extension policies regarding Civil Rights.

 - Carry out other duties as outlined by the County Extension Director and the District Extension Director.